Toxa1304/reactjs/README.md

 Unfortunately, I got significantly stuck learning hook architecture.
 Combination of starting late and having the first ever experience with react ever led to unfinished task 2.
 I believe that with some tips and practice I would be able to nail the task.
 The biggest problem for me was to save received from API data outside of the fetch -> then function.
 I wanted to use useState, but then the programm was complaining about hook architecture.
+If this single issue would be fixed, I think my approach would be succesfull